 All authorised carers who have a pool or spa on their property are required to have a valid pool compliance certificate.
+It is the carer's responsibility to maintain pool compliance certificates, including the cost of renewal.
 Contact your local council to obtain a certificate.
 Carers should also have a fire escape plan in place and any properties in a bush fire zone should incorporate bush fire safety into their plan.
 NSW Fire and Rescue and NSW Rural Fire Service have good safety planning tips and resources available on their websites.